manojp6268/Phishing-Classifier/README.md

 Step 2: Create a new environment

-In case of Anaconda navigator, open Anaconda Prompt and type in
+Open Anaconda Prompt and type in

+(for windows user search inside start menu )

+for Ubuntu and Mac user you can open your terminal)

 $ conda create -n (environment name) python==3.7